keeganwhite/everything-you-need-to-know-ansible/notes/README.md

 ## What are Modules in Ansible
 A module is a reusable, standalone script that Ansible runs on your behalf, either locally or remotely.
 Modules interact with your local machine, an API, or a remote system to perform specific tasks.

-## Fleet Management
-We can manage Ansible in a GUI using Red Hat Ansible Tower (paid) or the open-source equivalent, AWX.

-## Advantages of using Ansible
-- Ansible is agentless